Barometer

 About the Integration Barometer

 The Integration Barometer is a representative public survey of people with and without a migration background in Germany.
 It measures the integration climate in Germany as an immigration country and captures the population’s perceptions and expectations with regard to integration and migration as well as integration and migration policy.
-The 2020 Integration Barometer was the first to be sponsored jointly by the Federal Ministry of the Interior, Building and Community and the 16 federal states (Laender).
-The Integration Barometer has been expanded into a Federal Government/Federal State Barometer, which enables analyses to be made at the federal state level too.
-The 16th Conference of Integration Ministers, held in April 2021, endorsed the Federal Government and federal states continuing to jointly fund the Integration Barometer.
-The next Barometer, planned for 2022, can thus also be based on a significantly increased sample.
+The SVR’s 2020 Integration Barometer was the first to be sponsored jointly by the Federal Ministry of the Interior, Building and Community and the 16 federal states (Laender).
+The Integration Barometer has thus been expanded into a Federal Government/Federal State Barometer, which enables analyses at the level of all federal states.
+In April 2023, the 18th Conference of Integration Ministers voted in favour of continuing the Federal Government and federal state funding of the Integration Barometer.
+As a result, the 2024 Integration Barometer could also be implemented with a significantly increased sample.